5. Assistance with Health Costs

 Application is made on behalf of the whole household, not on an individual basis.

 In order to be eligible your income must be below a threshold.
-The income thresholds this year (to April 2020) for each element of the scheme are as follows:
+The income thresholds (April 2020-April 2021) for each element of the scheme are as follows:2

 |Household Size||Sans Participation||Avec Participation Financière|